 “In the church [of Madre de Deus] there is an organ; all sorts of different timbres are produced through [its] metal pipes.
 The machine is stored in a wooden case; the pipes are connected with strings [trackers] and wheels [rollers].
 One person operates the machine, and is able to play all of the tones.”
 (Chibei outan (1701), Chapter 21, in: Wen yuan ge siku quanshu.)

-This is also a very early account in Chinese by a Chinese writer of a western pipe organ.
+Wang’s account is also a very early example in Chinese of a description by a Chinese writer of a Western pipe organ.